Louisville Downs was a harness track that ran for about twenty five years.

 Louisville Downs was the first track in Kentucky to provide phone wagering and full card simulcast wagering.

-Calhoun Construction is serving as the Construction Manager/General Contractor for Derby City Gaming.
-This project consists of an 85,000 sqft facility off Poplar Level Road to accommodate a new form of wagering for the historic racetrack.
-The facility will house two quick-service, walk-up food venues, and a bar with seating for 50 as well as big screen televisions.
-It will also have 600 historical racing machines and a player’s club reward center that will offer special perks and benefits, including an exclusive parking area.
+Calhoun Construction served as the Construction Manager/General Contractor for Derby City Gaming.
+This project consisted of an 85,000 sqft facility off Poplar Level Road to accommodate a new form of wagering for the historic racetrack.
+The facility houses two quick-service, walk-up food venues, and a bar with seating for 50 as well as big screen televisions.
+It also has 900 historical racing machines and a player’s club reward center that offers special perks and benefits, including an exclusive parking area.

 "Calhoun has been a great partner to Churchill Downs.
 From preconstruction through final project delivery, the entire team is engaged in making sure that our projects are completed on time and within budget.
 Calhoun does a great job of working around our busy events schedule and ensuring that our business is not interrupted any more than necessary as a result of the ongoing renovations.
 I would highly recommend that you consider Calhoun for your upcoming projects.";